littlstar/slate/source/includes/_categories.md

 }
 ```

-This endpoint will return a JSON object containing specific details about the requested category.
+Returns the details for the requested category.

 ### HTTP Request